 Getting to Zion National Park in Utah

 If you live close enough, driving is definitely an option.
 Otherwise I recommend flying into Las Vegas, renting a vehicle, and making the drive from Vegas.
-We decided to rent a camper van and it was amazing!!
+We decided to rent a camper van for our Utah road trip and it was amazing!!
 Such an adventure!!
 If you’re interested in renting a camper van, then I recommend checking out Escape Camper Vans (and if you use my link you’ll get 10% off).

 Where to Stay in Zion